binqbit/svpi/README.md

 - `svpi optimize / o`: Optimizes memory usage.
 Combines free space and removes fragmentation to make more space available for new data.

+- `svpi export / e <file_name>`: Export data to a file.
+Allows the user to save data from the device to an external file.

+- `svpi import / m <file_name>`: Import data from a file.
+Allows the user to load data from an external file to the device.

 - `svpi version / v`: Displays the current version of the SVPI software.
 Useful for checking the software version and ensuring it is up to date.

 - `svpi` or `svpi help / h`: Displays a list of available commands and their descriptions.
 Useful for quickly checking available functionality.